thekarlbrown/ChangeTheWorld/README.md

 -- coming after initial setup --

+get good UI input for re-design

 due to complexities of php, if ($case==0) will throw an error but stil evaluate as true then change the database in favratd.php.
 I need to check to see how this affects the program later, but assume we are not worrying about custom attacks atm and may be a non-issue

 prompt for deletion of old drafts

-view list of friends  onclick pulls you into user or list of user ideas, and you view list of friends not a list of your friends ideas
+view list of followers  onclick pulls you into list of followers not ideas, which then pulls into each individuals ideas (requires new data container)

+bring custom picture for each user (or do away with picture in profile)

 optimize views used (ie button instead of image instead of text or whatever)